sagemathinc/cocalc-doc/source/teaching-create-course.rst

 Reconfiguring Student Projects
 ###############################

-To ensure student projects have correct students and TA's, titles and descriptions, click `Reconfigure all projects`.
+To ensure student projects have correct students and teaching assistants, titles and descriptions, click `Reconfigure all projects`.
 Doing so will also resend email invitations to students who have not already signed up for CoCalc.

 .. figure:: img/teaching/course-reconfigure.png